Austria: A Country Of Diversity And Natural Beauty

 Frequently asked questions

-Yes, Austria has been a member of the European Union (EU) since 1995.
-It is one of the founding members of the EU and actively participates in various EU policies and institutions.
+Yes, Austria has been a member of the European Union since 1995.
+It is also a member of the United Nations, the Organization for Security and Co-operation in Europe (OSCE), the Organization of the Petroleum Exporting Countries (OPEC), the Organisation for Economic Co-operation and Development (OECD), and Interpol.

 Share this post